Jacksonville

 How do I obtain copies of a death certificate?

-As mentioned above, the funeral director will generally file for the death certificate for you and will ask how many copies you require.
+As mentioned above, the funeral director will generally file for the death certificate on your behalf and ask how many copies you require.
 The fee for a death certificate in Florida is $5 for the first copy and $4 for each additional copy.

 You can request additional copies from Vital Records at a later date if you are a relative of the deceased or have a financial concern in their estate.